-One of the drawbacks of waxing is the risk of burn, which can occur if the wax applied to the skin is too hot, causing a great deal of pain and unsightly blemishing.
+One of the side effects of waxing is the risk of burn, which can occur if the wax applied to the skin is too hot, causing a great deal of pain and unsightly blemishing.

-Cool the skin
+1. Cool the skin

 You must never apply ice directly to a burn, but instead, wrap a cloth or flannel around an icepack or ice cubes.
 The cloth should then be pressed against the burn, reducing swelling and soothing the pain.

-Bandage if necessary
+4. Bandage if necessary

 To avoid infection, bandaging your burn might be a good idea, especially if it’s in an area that is susceptible to bacteria.
 If your burn is facial or simply too awkward to dress, make a conscious effort to keep any dirt or unnatural products away from it, and always keep it clean.

-Treat the pain
+5. Treat the pain

 Over-the-counter ibuprofen can not only eliminate pain, but also reduces swelling, and is a very effective tool in the treatment of wax burns.